How Will Ofsted Inspect Your Tutoring?

 Instead, what can you expect from Ofsted with regard to your tutoring?

 Well, the school inspection handbook is somewhat light on tutoring.
-In fact, the word ‘tutoring’ actually only appears twice (paragraph 82 and 220).
+The word ‘tutoring’ only appears in paragraph 249 of the school inspection handbook that came into force in September 2024.

-Paragraph 417 also includes reference to “building teachers’ expertise in remote education”, which is still worth mentioning in the context of Covid.
+Paragraph 476 also includes a reference to “building teachers’ expertise in remote education”, which is still worth mentioning in the context of Covid.

 Here are some questions to think about: